Community Birth Doula Training and Certification | Entrenamiento Comunitario “Doula” De Parto Y Programa de Certification

 Prerequisites

 No prior experience is needed for this training.
 You do not have to have given birth to take this training.
-The only requirement is a fascination with pregnancy, childbirth and breastfeeding, and love of babies and a sincere desire to make a difference.
+The only requirement is a fascination with pregnancy, childbirth and breastfeeding, and love of babies and a sincere desire to make a difference in the lives of women and children.

 Who Should Attend?